miku/s2gen/README.md

 The following features are implemented:

-* generating a struct from a SOLR schema.xml
+* generating a struct and methods from a SOLR schema.xml
-* marshal an indexable JSON document from that struct
+* marshal an indexable JSON document from a struct
 * unmarshal SOLR documents into a struct including dynamic fields
 * static and dynamic fields with cardinality checks